The Eagle Has Landed (statue): Characteristics

 The monument in the Moon Tree Garden.

 The monument consists of three bronze statues of Apollo 11 crewmembers, which are, from left to right, Michael Collins, Neil Armstrong, and Buzz Aldrin.
 They are depicted looking up to the sky, and wearing Apollo spacesuits painted the accurate colors.
 Collins and Armstrong are carrying their helmets, while Aldrin holds the flag of the United States.
 The figures are 7 feet tall and set atop a 4 ft concrete pedestal, decorated with black stone bricks.
 The monument features a plaque with the inspiration: "In honor of Apollo 11 crew and the men and women who made their spaceflight possible".

-The monument is placed in the Moon Tree Garden, a small park area near Apollo and Saturn V Center in the Kennedy Space Center Visitor Complex that includes 12 Moon trees planted there to commemorate the astronauts who have been on the Moon.
+The monument is placed in the Moon Tree Garden, a small park area near Apollo and Saturn V Center in the Kennedy Space Center Visitor Complex that includes 12 Moon trees planted there to commemorate the 12 astronauts who have walked on the Moon.